stellar-deprecated/docs/learn/integration-guides/compliance-protocol.md

 **6) BankA does the sanction checks**

-Once BankA has been given the `dest_info` from BankB, BankA does the sanction check using this KYC info of Bogart.
+Once BankA has been given the `dest_info` from BankB, BankA does the sanction check using this AML info of Bogart.
 If the sanction check passes, BankA signs and submits the transaction to the Stellar network.

 **7) BankB handles the incoming payment.**